space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

 As an extra challenge, try adding more players whose scores can be tracked.

-# Stepping Stone 2: Services, Concurrent Programming, and Routes
+# Stepping Stone 2: Services and Routes

 In this stepping stone you will practice offering shared resources to various parts of your applications by defining [service providers](https://angular.io/guide/dependency-injection-providers).
 This allows developers to abstract the access to those resources, giving them the freedom to choose how those resources will actually be provisioned or accessed in any future iterations of the design.
 For example, you may want to offer some data that is stored as an array in memory, but later in development, retrieve that data using an HTTP request.
 Also, service providers make use of Angular's dependency injection framework which will substantially decrease the effort of handling dependencies between elements in your applications.